Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: Introduction

 \section{Introduction}

-Ranked search results, news feeds, and recommendations, have become the main mechanism by which we find content, products, places, and people online.
-These rankings are typically constructed to provide a maximum utility to searchers, for instance, by ordering items by decreasing probability of being relevant~\cite{robertson1977probability}.
-However, when the items to be ranked represent people, businesses or places, ranking algorithms have consequences that go beyond immediate utility for searchers.
-With hiring, selecting, purchasing, and dating being increasingly mediated by algorithms, rankings may determine career and business opportunities, educational placement, access to benefits, and even social and reproductive success.

-Over the past decade, data mining researchers became increasingly concerned with various systematic biases \cite{friedman1996bias} against any specific group (i.e.,~\emph{group discrimination}), caused by historic and current discriminatory patterns in society making their way into data-driven models.
+Ranked search results have become the main mechanism by which we find content, products, places, and people online.
+These rankings are typically constructed to provide maximum utility to searchers, by ordering items by decreasing probability of being relevant~\cite{robertson1977probability}.
+However, when the items to be ranked represent people, businesses, or places, ranking algorithms have consequences that go beyond immediate utility for searchers.
+Researchers have become increasingly concerned with various systematic biases~\cite{friedman1996bias} against socially-salient groups, caused by historic and current discriminatory patterns making their way into data-driven models.
 A common element in this line of research is the presence of a historically and currently disadvantaged \emph{protected group}, and the concern of \emph{disparate impact}, i.e., loss of opportunity for the protected group independently of whether they are (intentionally) treated differently.
 In the case of rankings, a natural way of understanding disparate impact is by considering differences in exposure~\cite{SINGH2018FAIRNESS} or inequality of attention~\cite{biega2018equity}, which translate into systematic differences in access to economic or social opportunities.